micmejia/bible-dump/AMPC/Matthew/Matt 11.md

-The Son of Man came eating and drinking [with others], and they say, Behold, a glutton and a wine drinker, a friend of tax collectors _and_ [especially wicked] sinners!
-Yet wisdom is justified _and_ vindicated by what she does (her deeds) _and by_ _her children_.
+The Son of Man came eating and drinking [with others], and they say, Behold, a glutton and a wine drinker, a friend of tax collectors and [especially wicked] sinners!
+Yet wisdom is justified and vindicated by what she does (her deeds) and by her children.